knetikmedia/knetikcloud-javascript-client/docs/PaymentsFattMerchantApi.md

 Create or update a FattMerchant payment method for a user

-Stores customer information and creates a payment method that can be used to pay invoices through the payments endpoints.
+Stores customer information and creates a payment method that can be used to pay invoices through the payments endpoints. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; FATTMERCHANT_ADMIN or owner

 ### Example
 ```javascript